25-Year-Old Running Back – New Orleans Saints

 2015 Fantasy Football Outlook

-When Ingram broke his hand in Week 2, it seemed like another disappointing season was in store for the talented but frustrating former first-round pick.
-By the time he returned from the injury, howeve...
+When Ingram broke his hand in Week 2 last year, it seemed like another disappointing season was in store for the talented but frustrating 2011 first-round pick.
+By the time he returned, however, the r...

 Mark Ingram Contract Information: